srikantviswanath/Ad-Request-Data-Pipeline/readme.md

 #### Running the service

-To run the service, simple run the module
+To run the service, simply run the module
 ```python
 request_augment_service.py
 ```